 How do PCSK9 inhibitors work?

 Our liver cells have LDL receptors on the outside of them.
 These receptors attach to LDL cholesterol (sometimes called 'bad cholesterol') when it passes by in the blood.
 The receptor takes the cholesterol out of the blood and into the liver to be broken down.
 The more LDL receptors we have, the easier it is for us to keep our blood cholesterol low.

 The PCSK9 protein breaks down the LDL receptors, so that we have less of them – meaning our cholesterol goes up.
-These new medicines, PCSK9 inhibitors, stop this protein from working, so that we have more LDL receptors, and less cholesterol in the blood.
+PCSK9 inhibitors act on the PCSK9 protein and stop it from working so that we have more working LDL receptors and less cholesterol in the blood.

 They are given by injection once every two to four weeks.
 Your doctor or nurse will show you how to give the injection yourself so that you don’t need to go to hospital or your GP surgery to have them.
 Your doctor or nurse will support you with this.

 After two to three months, you will have an appointment and a blood test to see how well the PCSK9 inhibitors are working.
 If they're working well, you’ll then have appointments less often, perhaps once a year.

 Side effects of PCSK9 inhibitors

 All medicines can have side effects, including PCSK9 inhibitors, but clinical studies have shown that they usually cause very few side effects.

 - flu-like symptoms such as cold, nausea, back and joint pain

 - soreness or itchiness where you give the injection